w3c/window-management/EXPLAINER.md

 To help mitigate these concerns, user permission should be required for sites to access nontrivial multi-screen information and place windows on other screens.
-Given the API shape proposed above, user agents could reasonably prompt users when sites call `getScreens()`, fulfilling the promise if the user accepts the prompt, and rejecting the promise if the user denies access.
+Given the API shape proposed above, user agents could reasonably prompt users when sites call `getScreenDetails()`, fulfilling the promise if the user accepts the prompt, and rejecting the promise if the user denies access.
 If the permission is not already granted, cross-screen placement requests could fall back to same-screen placements, matching pre-existing behavior of some user agents.
 The